Introduction to Machine Learning

 Current UW students across Seattle, Tacoma, and Bothell can enroll through UW cross-campus registration, subject to course capacity, prerequisites, registration periods, and home-campus requirements.
 Undergraduate students must satisfy UW home-campus credit and registration-period requirements for cross-campus registration; graduate students have no cross-campus registration restrictions.

-Machine learning foundations, model evaluation, and practice.
+Learning foundations, model evaluation, and empirical practice.

-Algorithm design, analysis, complexity, and problem solving.
+Algorithm design, analysis, and proof-driven problem solving.

 Selected special topics may vary by quarter.
 Students should consult the UW Time Schedule for official registration information.